Haataja/AoC2022/README.md

 # aoc2022
 My attempt to participate advent-of-code, let's see how long I get.
 I use Kotlin to strengthen my skill on that.

+My solutions might be little brute forced, but little bit brute force never hurt anyone, right.

 More details https://adventofcode.com/